Wakatsuki Reijirō: Out of office (1927–1931)

 Wakatsuki remained physically active in his senior years, enjoying jiu-jitsu, archery, fishing, and sailing.
-During a sailing excursion as prime minister with two bodyguards and his secretary, Wakatsuki's sampan struck a log and overturned.
+During a sailing excursion as prime minister, with two bodyguards and his secretary, Wakatsuki's sampan struck a log and overturned.
 The bodyguards could not swim so the 60-year-old Wakatsuki and his secretary kept the group afloat until another boat arrived to assist them.

-Wakatsuki was awarded the Order of the Paulownia Flowers on November 10, 1928.
+Wakatsuki was awarded the Order of the Paulownia Flowers on 10 November 1928.
 After serving as chief delegate plenipotentiary to the London Naval Conference 1930, Wakatsuki pushed strongly for speedy ratification of the disarmament treaty, thus earning the wrath of the Japanese military and various ultranationalist groups.

 Second premiership (1931)

 After Prime Minister Hamaguchi was forced out of office by the severe injuries incurred in an assassination attempt, Wakatsuki assumed the leadership of the Rikken Minseitō, the successor to the Kenseikai.
 He was elevated to the rank of baron (danshaku) in the kazoku peerage system in April 1931.
 Wakatsuki once again became Prime Minister from 14 April 1931 to 13 December 1931.
 During Wakatsuki's second term, he failed to control the Imperial Japanese Army.
-He was unable either to prevent the Manchurian Incident from occurring, or to rein in the Army from further escalation of hostilities in China afterwards.
+He was unable either to prevent the Manchurian Incident from occurring, or to rein in the Army from further escalation in China afterwards despite orders to cease hostilities.
+This frustration culminated in his resignation, which finally allowed for the unleashing of the full force of the Kwantung Army's northern operation.

 Later life

 After his retirement as Prime Minister, Wakatsuki became president of the Rikken Minseitō in July 1934.
 Despite the growing militarism in Japanese society, he continued to oppose the Second Sino-Japanese War, and was adamantly opposed to extending the war to include the United States and other western powers.
 Even after the declaration of hostilities in World War II, he publicly stated the war should end as quickly as possible.
 In May 1945, on hearing of the collapse of Nazi Germany, he emerged from retirement to urge Prime Minister Kantarō Suzuki to open negotiations with the United States as soon as possible.
 In August, he participated in the government panel recommending unconditional acceptance of the Potsdam Declaration.

 After the surrender of Japan, Wakatsuki was subpoenaed by the Supreme Commander of the Allied Powers in June 1946 as a prosecution witness at The International Military Tribunal for the Far East.
-Wakatsuki died of Angina pectoris at his summer home in Itō, Shizuoka on November 20, 1949.
+Wakatsuki died of Angina pectoris at his summer home in Itō, Shizuoka on 20 November 1949.
 His grave is at the Somei Cemetery in downtown Tokyo.